datacarpentry/shell-economics/_episodes/03-working-with-files.md

 For this lesson, our raw data is our CSV files.
 We don't want to accidentally change the original files, so we'll make a copy of them and change the file permissions so that we can read from, but not write to, the files.

-First, let's make a copy of one of our FASTQ files using the `cp` command.
+First, let's make a copy of one of our CSV files using the `cp` command.

 Navigate to the `data/raw/worldbank` directory and enter: